m-cat/monkeyfacts.io/content/posts/jun-2022/emacs-how-to-insert-an-increasing-number-in-a-macro.md

 tags: [emacs, shortcuts]
 rating: 5
 link: https://stackoverflow.com/a/1510038/6085242
+bonus: See also the link for how to start at custom offsets.
 ---

 Press `C-x C-k TAB` while recording a macro.

-See also the link for how to start at custom offsets.